-- (g)(h) Controlled discharge lagoons shall only be required to meet the minimum staffing requirements above during periods of discharge.
-When discharge is not occurring, the professional operator of record shall visit the facility at least once every two weeks. - (i) Alternative for systems with design capacity less than or equal to fifteen hundred gallons per day. - (i) Systems may employ a service provider registered in accordance with rule 3701-29-03 of the Administrative Code in lieu of a class A operator as indicated in paragraph (B)(2) of this rule if the system has a design capacity of less than or equal to fifteen hundred gallons per day and are similar to a system authorized for installation as a household sewage treatment system with approval for that use in accordance with Chapter 3718. of the Revised Code and Chapter 3701-29 of the Administrative Code.
+(h) Controlled discharge lagoons shall only be required to meet the minimum staffing requirements above during periods of discharge.
+When discharge is not occurring, the professional operator of record shall visit the facility at least once every two weeks.

+(i) Alternative for systems with design capacity less than or equal to fifteen hundred gallons per day.

+(i) Systems may employ a service provider registered in accordance with rule 3701-29-03 of the Administrative Code in lieu of a class A operator as indicated in paragraph (B)(2) of this rule if the system has a design capacity of less than or equal to fifteen hundred gallons per day and are similar to a system authorized for installation as a household sewage treatment system with approval for that use in accordance with Chapter 3718. of the Revised Code and Chapter 3701-29 of the

+Administrative Code.
 The installation shall include the appropriate fail safe mechanisms established for the approved systems (e.g. telemetering or lockout) and tertiary treatment as appropriate.
+For systems operating under the terms and conditions of this alternate service provider provision, the permittee shall submit a copy of an active service contract with the service provider annually, in accordance with the conditions of the system's NPDES permit.

+(ii) Systems operating under paragraph (C)(3)(i)(i) of this rule are not subject to the minimum staffing requirements in paragraph (C)(1) of this rule.

+(j) Class II, III, IV wastewater treatment facilities or class II collection systems may be exempt from staffing requirements on federal holidays, up to a maximum of twenty per cent of the weekly minimum staffing requirement (both in days and hours), without prior agency approval, provided the following criteria are met:

+(i) System is not under formal enforcement excluding enforcement related to combined sewer overflows or sanitary sewer overflows.

+(ii) The operator of record, or appropriately certified backup operator, can respond in person to an emergency within one hour.

+(k) An operator of record of a class III or IV wastewater treatment facility, may attend offsite meetings related to operations and administration of the wastewater treatment facility, for a maximum of ten percent of the facility's weekly minimum staffing requirement, without prior agency approval, provided the following criteria are met:

+(i) System is not under formal enforcement excluding enforcement related to combined sewer overflows or sanitary sewer overflows.

+(ii) The operator of record, or appropriately certified backup operator, can respond in person to an emergency within one hour.

-For systems operating under the terms and conditions of this alternate service provider provision, the permittee shall submit a copy of an active service contract with the service provider annually, in accordance with the conditions of the system's NPDES permit. - (ii) Systems operating under paragraph (C)(3)(i)(i) of this rule are not subject to the minimum staffing requirements in paragraph (C)(1) of this rule. - (3)(4) Additional staffing requirements. - (a) The professional operator of record or backup professional operator allowed under paragraphs (C)(2)(c)(C)(3)(b), (C)(2)(d)(C)(3)(c) and (C)(2)(e)(C)(3)(d) of this rule shall be available during all periods of treatment works operation. - (b) Daily visits Visits to all treatment works shall be performed by the permittee, histhe permitee's representative, or agent five days a week and noted in the operational and maintenance records required by rule 3745-7-09 of the Administrative Code.
-Daily visits Visits shall not be necessary when the treatment works is not in operation.
+(iii) The operator of record records the offsite meeting in the logbook.

+(iv) The system does not have a minimum staffing reduction approved in accordance with paragraph (C)(3)(a) of this rule.

+(4) Additional staffing requirements.

+(a) The professional operator of record or backup professional operator allowed under paragraphs (C)(3)(b), (C)(3)(c) and (C)(3)(d) of this rule shall be available during all periods of treatment works operation.

+(b) Visits to all treatment works shall be performed by the permittee, the permittee's representative, or agent five days a week and noted in the operational and maintenance records required by rule 3745-7-09 of the Administrative Code.
+Visits shall not be necessary when the treatment works is not in operation.